BonthuNagaMythili/Covid-19-Survey/README.md

 # Covid-19-Survey
-To store details of patients affected by corona virus and admitted in different branches of Hospital using MySQL and Flask framework.
+To store details of patients affected by corona virus and their health  status admitted in different branches of Hospital using MySQL Workbench for database,PyMysql for database connection and Flask framework.